International Workshop on Advanced Control in Smart Grid

 ACSG Description

-The workshop will be a forum to discuss issues and effective strategies for modernization of control approaches in power system industry landscape due to the advent of information and communication technology and the emergence of renewable and distributed energy resources introduced in the smart grid development.
-It will include an emphasis on advanced distribution management systems, the integration of distributed energy resources and the required approaches for integration of storage units, electrical vehicles, or smart buildings.
+The workshop will serve as a forum to discuss issues and effective strategies for modernization of control approaches in the power system industry landscape due to the advent of information and communication technology and the emergence of renewable and distributed energy resources introduced in the smart grid development.
+It will include an emphasis on advanced distribution management systems, the integration of distributed energy resources, and the required approaches for integration of storage units, electrical vehicles, or smart buildings.

-ACSG 2025 is an interdisciplinary workshop that aims to bring together researchers from academia, students and industry professionals from Energy, Engineering, Computer Science, Mathematics and Energy Policy /Regulation fields.
+ACSG 2025 is an interdisciplinary workshop that aims to bring together researchers from academia, students and industry professionals from Energy, Engineering, Computer Science, Mathematics and Energy Policy/Regulation.
 Professionals will interact and exchange novel ideas about all aspects adopted in the field of Smart grids considering super to micro grid scales, Power, and Advanced Control Engineering.

 TOPICS: